shivannis/xandr-docs-public/xandr-docs/articles/monetize/basic-buy-side-setup-procedures.md

 # Microsoft Monetize - Basic Buy-Side setup procedures

-This page provides a list of procedures needed to get your buying objects quickly setup on the Xandr platform.
+This page provides a list of procedures needed to get your buying objects quickly setup on the Microsoft Advertising platform.
 You can use these to set up media buying on behalf of your company or, if you're an agency, your advertisers.